 A look at the hostages whose remains are still inside Gaza

-Hamas freed the last 20 living hostages taken in its Oct.
-7, 2023, attack earlier this week in exchange for the release of hundreds of Palestinian prisoners
+Palestinian militants have so far released 13 bodies of hostages held in Gaza for the past two years as part of the ceasefire agreement in the Israel-Hamas war

-Hamas freed the last 20 living hostages taken during its Oct.
-7, 2023, attack on southern Israel in exchange for the release of hundreds of Palestinian prisoners.
-Hamas has returned the remains of nine hostages, but the process of returning the bodies of the last 19, as called for in the ceasefire agreement, has stalled.
+Palestinian militants have so far released 13 bodies of hostages that were held in Gaza for the past two years as part of the ceasefire agreement in the Israel-Hamas war.
+The process of returning the bodies of the last 15 remaining hostages — as called for under the truce deal — has now stalled.

-Hamas says it hasn’t been able to reach all of the remains because they are buried under rubble left behind by Israel’s two-year offensive in the Gaza Strip.
-Israel has accused the militants of dragging their feet and threatened to resume military operations if all of the remains aren't returned.
+Hamas says it has not been able to reach all of the remains because they are buried under rubble left behind by Israel’s two-year offensive in the Gaza Strip.
+Israel has accused the militants of dragging their feet and threatened to resume military operations or withhold humanitarian aid if all of the remains are not returned.

+Hamas last week freed the last 20 living hostages taken during its Oct.
+7, 2023 attack on southern Israel in exchange for the release of hundreds of Palestinian prisoners.

 Tamir Adar, 38